Chemistry and Biochemistry Home

 FACULTY

-Our distinguished faculty members have work published in leading scientific journals and nationally recognized publications and have earned terminal degrees from the countries top research universities, including Cornell, Illinois, Michigan, Penn State, Texas, Wisconsin, Virginia, University of Califronia San Diego, and UPenn.
+Our distinguished faculty members have work published in leading scientific journals and nationally recognized publications and have earned terminal degrees from the countries top research universities, including Cornell, Illinois, Michigan, Penn State, Texas, Wisconsin, Virginia, University of California San Diego, and UPenn.

 MEET THE Chemistry and Biochemistry FACULTY